tommy351/kubernetes-models-ts/.changeset/dull-worms-invite.md

 "@kubernetes-models/base": major
 ---

-Remove the static method `setSchema` on `Model` class.
-This function will be exported separately.
+Remove the static method `setSchema` from `Model` class and re-export it separately.